MozammilQ/cross_calib/README.md

 Whatever I understood, the way they make pulses and the sequence of pulses they apply, I have tried to do it with qiskit.pulse

-Right now, I have made different python scripts for different experiments like rabi ramsey etc and then in a main script I will call those pulse functions in the way it has been implemented in the paper.
+Right now, I have made different python scripts for different experiments all are within experiment directory like rabi ramsey etc and then in a main script cross_calib.py on this directory I will call those pulse functions in the way it has been implemented in the paper.

 qiskit.providers.ibmq.experiment